Code of Conduct & Media Policy

-As a representative of the Los Angeles Concierge Association, Inc., (LACA), and your own hotel, it is vital to always maintain the highest level of professionalism on or off the job.
-It is your responsibility to set and maintain high standards to create success for you and your department.
+As a representative of the L.A.
+Concierge Association and your own hotel, it is vital to always maintain the highest level of professionalism on or off the job.
+It is your responsibility maintain high professional standards to create success for you and your department.

 Following is the LACA Code of Conduct and Standards: